 Many of its species

-Some of the factors that had a huge influence on the development of this unique marine ecosystem are:
+Some of the unique factors that had an influence on the development of this marine ecosystem are:

-- Red Sea has the highest salinity of all the open seas.
+- The Red Sea has the highest salinity rate of all the open seas.

-- Red Sea is the only deep ocean that remains warm to great depths, yet its surface waters remain pleasantly cool.
+- The Red Sea is the only deep ocean that remains warm to great depths, yet its surface waters remain pleasantly cool.

 The key for the future of our oceans

 The Red Sea contains one of the healthiest coral ecosystems in the world.
-That is because the corals are very resilient to high temperature changes, which is a characteristic they adopted from their ancestors.
-This tolerance means that they will most likely be the last to survive in a world that is undergoing very significant warming and acidification phenomena.
+This is because the corals are very resilient to high temperature changes, which is a characteristic they adopted from their ancestors.
+This tolerance means that they will most likely be the last to survive in a world that is experiencing significant warming and acidification phenomena.

-Therefore it is essential to study the Red Sea coral reef ecosystems and document the patterns and impact of these rising temperatures as this data could provide an insight into the survival mechanisms of our global coral reef ecosystem.
+It is therefore essential to study these particular coral reef ecosystems and document patterns and the impact of these rising temperatures.
+This local data could provide an insight into the potential survival mechanisms of our global coral reef ecosystem.

 Our Data Collection

-At Project Azraq we consistently monitor the reefs and provide the marine research community with the data they need to protect our coral reefs for the future.
+At Project Azraq we consistently monitor the reefs and provide the marine research community with data essential to protect our coral reefs in the future.

 How do we monitor the reef?

-We follow international reef monitoring protocol as outlined by the ICRI supported by GCRMN, UN and Reef Check with adjustments made to suit our programmes parameters and the region we are monitoring.
-Our methods have been developed in consultation with Atlantic and Gulf Rapid Reef Assessment (AGGRA).
+We follow international reef monitoring protocol as outlined by the ICRI and supported by GCRMN, UN and Reef Check, with adjustments made to suit our program parameters and the region we are monitoring.
+Our methods have been developed by our marine biologist, in consultation with the Atlantic and Gulf Rapid Reef Assessment (AGGRA).

 Which data we collect and why?

 CORALS: Monitoring corals provides an insight into the overall health of the ocean.

-INVERTEBRATES: These simple life forms play complex ecological roles that are often misunderstood and not taken into account when accessing health of the reef therefore need to be studied.
+INVERTEBRATES: These simple life forms play complex ecological roles, which are often misunderstood and not taken into account when assessing the health of the reef.

-FISH: The extent of overfishing is often unquantified therefore monitoring allows us to assess fish stocks and gain an insight into understudied species
+FISH: The true extent and impact of overfishing is incalculable.
+Monitoring fish allows us to at least assess fish stocks and to gain an insight into understudied species.